mari-rj/mari-rj/README.md

 When I'm not coding, you’ll find me exploring new tech, learning fresh concepts, or debugging faster with a coffee in hand ☕.

+💡 Beyond web development, I have a strong passion for launching innovative startups and designing high-performing e-commerce websites.
+My goal is to merge creativity with software engineering to build platforms that revolutionize businesses and enhance user experiences, making digital interactions more seamless and impactful.

 ---

 ## 💻 Tech Stack